coder3101/protols/README.md

   - **Configuration file**: Workspace-specific paths defined in `protols.toml`
   - **Command line**: Global paths using `--include-paths` flag that apply to all workspaces
   - **Initialization parameters**: Dynamic paths set via LSP `initializationParams` (useful for editors like Neovim)

+  When a file is not found in any of the paths above, the following directories are searched:
+  - **Protobuf Include Path**: the path containing the [Protocol Buffers Well-Known Types](https://protobuf.dev/reference/protobuf/google.protobuf/) as detected by [`pkg-config`](https://www.freedesktop.org/wiki/Software/pkg-config/) (requires `pkg-config` present in environment and capable of finding the installation of `protobuf`)
+  - **Fallback Include Path**: the fallback include path configured at compile time

   All include paths from these sources are combined when resolving proto imports.

 #### Path Configuration